 Protein source: Whey protein isolate | Flavor: Double-rich chocolate | Ingredients: Natural and artificial flavors, no added sugar

 Trainer Taj Felix told us he’s been using this chocolatey whey-protein powder from Optimum Nutrition, which contains a blend of whey isolate and concentrate for eight years and that many others in his industry use it too.
-(Berkow also named Optimum Nutrition as a reputable brand.)
+(Berkow named Optimum Nutrition as a reputable brand.)
 According to Felix, part of this powder’s appeal is that it doesn’t have a ton of ingredients.
 A self-described chocolate fan, he says this powder mixes smoothly, actually tastes very good and is never chalky.
 It is also available in vanilla and milk-chocolate flavors.

 Best vanilla-flavored whey-protein powder